PhilMele/M4Project/README.md

 * As a platform, I want to charge the customer based on the time difference between their arrival and departure, multiplied by the hourly fee.
 * As a platform, I want to validate the user's location to ensure they are within the parking zone when they mark their arrival or departure.
 * As a platform, I want to securely store and process users' sensitive information, like payment details.
+* As a platform I want to enable payment through a third party platform like Stripe

 **Parking Manager**
 * As a parking manager, I want to have a dedicated space to manage my parking from the account I have created.